-My daughter, Wren, graduated from her helmet a few months ago, but I’ve received several questions on Instagram about her and her helmet, so I figured I would put together a blog post about My Baby’s Plagiocephaly and Helmet Before and After and talk about how we went about getting a cranial helmet for her, how we decided between the Doc Band with Cranial Technologies or the Hanger Clinic cranial helmet, some of the issues we encountered along the way, the financial costs of the helmet, how the helmet affected her, and her before and after photos and results.
+My daughter, Wren, graduated from her helmet a few months ago, but I’ve received several questions on Instagram about her and her helmet, so I figured I would put together a blog post about My Baby’s Plagiocephaly and Doc Band Helmet Before and After and talk about how we went about getting a cranial helmet for her, how we decided between the Doc Band with Cranial Technologies or the Hanger Clinic cranial helmet, some of the issues we encountered along the way, the financial costs of the helmet, how the helmet affected her, and her before and after photos and results.

 Disclaimer: I am not a doctor and the words and other content provided in this blog, and in any linked materials, are not intended and should not be construed as medical advice.
 I cannot suggest that you use or not use any products discussed.
 If you have concerns about your baby’s head shape, please consult the advice of a medical physician.

 First of all, what is plagiocephaly?
 It’s an abnormal head shape in infants where the head is flat on one side, the head appears skewed to one side when looking from above, and one ear is possibly more forward than the other.
-Plagiocephaly can be caused by positioning in the womb which is what most likely what happened in Wren’s case because plagiocephaly is common among multiple birth because space is so limited.
+Plagiocephaly can be caused by positioning in the womb which is what most likely what happened in Wren’s case because plagiocephaly is common among multiple births because space is so limited.
 She was my breech baby nearly the entire time.
-She maybe flipped once, but usually she was head up near my right ribs.
+She maybe flipped once, but usually, she was head up near my right ribs.

 Other causes of plagiocephaly include:

 - premature birth because preemies have softer heads and spend time in the NICU

 - torticollis, which is abnormally tight neck muscles that can limit head movement and cause the head to tilt and turn to one side and as a result, babies’ heads settle into the same position resulting in a flat spot

 - carriers and convenience devices because babies spend more time than ever in car seats, rock n plays, swings, etc.